Measurement of resistance.

 However, it is resistance that allows us to use electricity for heat and light.
 The heat that is generated from electric heaters or the light that we get from light bulbs is due to resistance.
 In a light bulb, the electricity flowing through the filament, or the tiny wires inside the bulb, cause them to glow white hot.
 If all the oxygen were not removed from inside the bulb, the wires would burn up.

-When resistors are connected in series their combined resistance is equal to sum of thier the individual resistances.
+When resistors are connected in series their combined resistance is equal to the individual resistances added together.
 For example if resistors R1 and R2 are connected in series their combined resistance, R, is given by:

 When resistors are connected in parallel their combined resistance is less than any of the individual resistances.
-Equation for the combined resistance R of 2 resistors R1 and R2 connected in parallel is given by:
+There is a special equation for the combined resistance of two resistors R1 and R2:

 How do we read resistor values :

 The resistance of resistors is indicated using colour-coded bands on the body of the resistor.
 The first three colour bands indicate the value of the resistor in Ohms.
 The first band tells us the first digit, the second band tell us the second digit and the third band tell us the number of zeros.

 If the first band is green (5) the second digit is blue (6) and the third band is orange (3), the value of the resistor is 56000 ohm.
 Because 1000 Ohm = 1 KΩ, we have 56kΩ